WATER FUN AT LOCHEND CHALETS

 Wonderfully clean, the lake is a wild-swimmer’s holiday dream.
 For most, the 150m or so out to the crannog (the remains of a circular house built on raised stone bases as a refuge from invaders) is far enough, but for really keen swimmers, Inchmahome – a magical five-acre island carpeted in bluebells towards the end of May and site of haunting 13th century priory ruins – is almost exactly one mile away.

-We have a rowing boat which can be hired by the hour (April to October; £5/hour), and guests can pootle about the various islands and beaches dotted around the lake.
+We have a rowing boat which can be hired by the hour (April to October; £10/hour), and guests can pootle about the various islands and beaches dotted around the lake.
 There is also a heronry you can row to just across the bay, and in summer ospreys will sometimes dive right near the boat for trout.
+It's the perfect water activity while on holiday at Lochend.

 The Lake of Menteith is one of Scotland’s premier trout fishing waters.
-We have two boats (and tackle) at Lochend that can be booked in advance through Chris (07712 596604), or you can rent boats and tackle just a mile up the road at Menteith Fisheries.
+We have two boats (and tackle) at Lochend that can be booked in advance through Chris (07712 596604), or you can rent boats and tackle just a mile up the road at the Lake of Menteith Fisheries.

-Guests are welcome to bring sailing dinghies by arrangement, but please call to discuss disinfecting before launching so we can help keep the lake healthy.
+Guests are welcome to bring their own kayak, SUP, etc by arrangement, but please call to discuss disinfecting before launching so we can ensure the lake stays healthy.

 Yes, skating!
-It’s been five years now since the lake last froze, but for months over winter our guests had amazing fun walking and skating on the lake – even walking all the way over to Inchmahome Priory then back to their chalet via a pint at the Lake of Menteith Hotel.
+From time to time, the lake completely freezes over, thick enough for the brave to skate on.
+The most recent was a few days in February 2021.
+And in 2009/2010 it froze for several weeks, and locals and guests had amazing fun walking and skating on the lake - even walking all the way over to Inchmahome Priory then back to their chalet via a pint at the Lake of Menteith Hotel.

 Always a family favourite: mind the swimmers and ducks though!
 Then if you get really good (and you’re here in September) the World Stone Skimming championships is two-and-a-half hours away on the beautiful Inner Hebridean island of Easdale.